Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 And finally, within the mid-market space, another healthcare company with a SEP deployment committed to our integrated strategy with the purchase of the analytics and proxy solution.
 These examples, customers are moving to the cloud and leveraging a hybrid approach.
 More importantly, each is an example of customer who is able to achieve stronger cyber protection by investing in our integrated cyber defense platform, while driving more value from their security spending.

 In summary, the power of our platform is driven by integration of our core franchise across users, information, web and messaging, combined with a commitment to openness that provides customers with a trusted cybersecurity partner for their long-term success.
 The delivery of and reception by industry of our AI solutions in SEP 14 is a validation that we continue to be the leader in endpoint security.
-Overall, we are pleased with the progress of our Enterprise Security innovation and financial results.
+Overall, we are pleased with the progress of our Endpoint Security innovation and financial results.

 Now turning to Consumer Security.
 To recap from the LifeLock acquisition announcement, I would like to cover why we are so passionate about combining LifeLock with our Norton consumer business and extending our brand from primarily PC malware protection to a much larger value proposition that we have branded digital safety for consumers.
 Consumers pay between two times and three times more for identity protection than they pay for endpoint malware protection.
 With the acquisition of LifeLock, the value proposition of our consumer solution now extends to include identity protection and recovery services, offering the broadest and most comprehensive platform for consumer digital safety.